Home » Symptoms » Cat Symptoms A-Z » Yeast Infections

 Basics and possible causes

-Moisture and warmth are also contributing factors to the development of yeast infections.
-Cats that live in damp or warm environments, or those that bathe frequently, may be more susceptible.
-Skin injuries or skin diseases that impair the skin’s natural protective barrier can also increase the risk.
+Moisture and warmth are also contributing factors to the development of Yeast infections.
+Cats living in humid or warm environments, or those that bathe frequently, may be more susceptible.
+Skin injuries or skin conditions that compromise the skin’s natural protective barrier can also increase the risk.

 Typical accompanying symptoms